SarangaVP/SarangaVP/README.md

 # Hi, I'm Saranga 👋

-I'm an Electrical Engineering Undergraduate with a strong interest in machine learning and software development.
+I’m an Electrical Engineering undergraduate passionate about Machine Learning and Software Development.

 ## 📫 How to reach me